Empowering Your Child for Academic Success

 - Contact information for immediate queries or concerns.

-This proactive approach fosters a collaborative atmosphere, ensuring teachers are equipped with the knowledge and tools necessary to support the student effectively.
+This proactive approach fosters a collaborative atmosphere and ensures teachers have the knowledge and tools to support students effectively.

 Understanding Assistive Devices

-The advent of hearing processors and FM systems has been transformative for hard of hearing students, breaking down many of the traditional barriers to classroom participation.
+The advent of hearing processors and FM systems has been transformative for hard-of-hearing students, breaking down many of the traditional barriers to classroom participation.
 These devices capture and amplify sound, making it more accessible to the user.
-However, their potential is fully realized only when educators are proficient in their use.
-Training sessions or informational materials on operating these devices can empower teachers to integrate them seamlessly into their teaching methods, thus enhancing the learning experience for hard of hearing students.
+However, their potential is realized only when educators are proficient in their use.
+Training sessions or informational materials on operating these devices can empower teachers to integrate them seamlessly into their teaching methods, thus enhancing the learning experience for hard-of-hearing students.
 Topics might include:

-- Basic operation and troubleshooting of hearing devices.
+- Essential operation and troubleshooting of hearing devices.

 - Best practices for microphone placement and sound transmission.